 How drug testing works in a workers' compensation claim may not be as straightforward as getting a positive or negative result.
 In some circumstances, the employee may be within their rights and under doctor's orders to take certain prescriptions or medications.
-If a misunderstood drug test is hurting your chances at receiving compensation for an on-the-job injury, call the Coye Law Firm today for an evaluation of your case and a possible free consultation.
+If a misunderstood drug test is hurting your chances at receiving compensation for an on-the-job injury, call the Coye Law Firm today for an evaluation of your case.

 Florida's Drug-Free Workplace ProgramIt's no secret that drug use severely diminishes an employee's ability to do their job.
 On top of that, it creates serious problems in a person's ambition, health, and family life.
 Because of this, Florida's legislature and the Agency for Health Care Administration developed guidelines for a program that creates a workplace free of drug use, called the Drug Free Workplace Program.